-All items under the Consent Calendar are considered to be routine and will be approved by one motion.
-There will be no separate discussion of these items unless a member of the Board, Audience, or Staff request a specific item removed after the motion to approve the Consent Calendar.
+All items under the consent calendar are considered to be routine and are approved by one motion.
+There will be no separate discussion of these items unless a member of the Board, audience, or staff request a specific item removed after the motion to approve the Consent Calendar.

-- 1. Minutes of the Board of Directors Meeting, December 13, 2017 (W & R) Recommendation: Approve draft minutes - 2.
-Minutes of the Board of Directors Meeting, January 10, 2018 (W & R) Recommendation: Approve draft minutes - Ratification of Action taken under Emergency Situation (R) Recommendation: Approve contract with Central Valley Engineering & Asphalt, Inc. for the Tomlinson Dr. Grading and Paving Restoration Project in the amount of \$59,000 with a 10% contingency of \$5,900 not to exceed a total of \$64,900 - 4.
-2018 Fees, Charges and Deposits Information - 5.
-2018 Committee Assignments President's appointment of committee assignments
+- 1. Minutes of the Board of Directors Meeting, December 13, 2017 (W & R)

+Recommendation: Approve draft minutes - 2.
+Minutes of the Board of Directors Meeting, January 10, 2018 (W & R)

+Recommendation: Approve draft minutes - 3.
+Ratification of Action taken under Emergency Situation (R)

+Recommendation: Approve contract with Central Valley Engineering & Asphalt, Inc. for the Tomlinson Dr. Grading and Paving Restoration Project in the amount of \$59,000 with a 10% contingency of \$5,900 not to exceed a total of

+- 4. 2018 Fees, Charges and Deposits (W & R)

+Information

+- 5. 2018 Committee Assignments (W & R)

+President's appointment of committee assignments